cpfiffer/microstructure.exchange/index.md

 layout: default
 ---

-The Microstructure Exchange is a virtual academic market microstructure research seminar of indefinite length, intended to continue the sharing of ideas between researchers.
+The Microstructure Exchange is a virtual academic market microstructure research seminar series of indefinite length, intended to continue the sharing of ideas between researchers.

-Speakers will be invited to present their work over Zoom.
-Seminars will last 45 minutes with questions asked at designated break points during the talk and a 15 minute Q&A session at the end of the session that will be organized by a moderator.
+Speakers are invited to present their work over Zoom.
+Seminars last for about an hour, consisting of a 45-minute presentation followed by a 15-minute Q&A. Questions can also be asked during the presentation, at designated break points or on the fly, depending on the speaker's preference.

 <!--
 <hr>